smikhalevski/react-hookers/README.md

 ### `useSemanticCallback`

-The drop-in replacement for `React.useCallback` which provides the semantic guarantee that the callback won't be " forgotten" until the hook is unmounted.
+The drop-in replacement for [`React.useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) which provides the semantic guarantee that the callback won't be "forgotten" until the hook is unmounted.

 ```ts
 const memoizedCallback = useSemanticCallback(